Toloka/docs/en/guide/concepts/task-markup-by-yourself.md

 {% endcut %}

+{% note tip %}

+When creating control tasks, enter only correct responses that answer the question.
+So for an image classification task, **Image loading error** is not a correct response that answers the task question.

+{% endnote %}

 ## Improve the reliability of control tasks {#answer_distribution}

 After you have created the control tasks, make sure that different variations of correct responses occur with the same frequency.
 This will help avoid random guessing in responses.

-1. Go to the task markup page.
+1. Go to the pool page and click the **Control tasks** indicator of the **Tasks** block.

-1. Open the **Training tasks → Distribution of correct responses for control tasks** tab.
+1. Check the **Distribution of correct responses for control tasks** chart.

     The distribution of responses is shown as a percentage.

-{% note tip %}

-When creating control tasks, enter only correct responses that answer the question.
-So for an image classification task, **Image loading error** is not a correct response that answers the task question.

-{% endnote %}

 #### Example of response distribution